MLB prepared to voluntarily recognize minor league union

 AP Baseball Writer

-NEW YORK (AP) — Major League Baseball said it is prepared to voluntarily accept the formation of a minor league union, a key step that will lead to collective bargaining and possibly a strike threat at the start of next season.
+NEW YORK (AP) — Major League Baseball is ready to voluntarily accept the formation of a minor league union, a key step that will lead to collective bargaining and possibly a strike threat at the start of next season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports